 WJ UK, part of the global WJ Group, are pleased to announce the relaunch of our brand new, refurbished website.

-Pumping tests are a viral tool in the design and implementation of robust dewatering systems.
+Pumping tests are a vital tool in the design and implementation of robust dewatering systems.
 These tests also act as a key aspect of any groundwater investigation, ground source energy project or water supply well borehole construction.

 We are pleased to announce our returning intern – Jack Lawrie.
 Welcome back Jack!